tesla/book-tycho/en/01-introduction/01-chapter1.md

 In order to build an RCP application, Tycho relies the product file used by PDE.
 The build of product is done using the \<eclipse-repository\>
-packaging type.
-However in comparison to what we have seen so far, building a product requires a little bit more configuration since a product is usually made available as a p2 repository or as ready-to-run archive.
+packaging type which requires a little bit more configuration than what we have seen so far since a product is usually made available as a p2 repository or as ready-to-run archive.

 Also, another noticeable difference with the typical pattern recommended by PDE is that the product file needs to be in a project of its own